hopsoft/universalid/README.md

 - `Time`
 - `TrueClass`

-You can use Universal ID for for individual scalar values if desired, but scalar support is the foundation for more serious use cases.
+You can use Universal ID for individual primitives if desired, but scalar support is really the foundation for more serious use cases.
-_Think of scalars as the low level building blocks._
+_See below..._

 ```ruby
 uri = URI::UID.build(:demo).to_s